7.1 Online Interaction in the English Language Arts Classroom

 Teachers Talk: Student Growth through Online Help

 The online space makes it possible for me to catch students who have missed the boat somehow.
 Because they are working online, I can see that they are getting off track and quickly give them feedback and instruction, so they can change before they get too far into the assignment.
 I can say, “Here’s the problem right here.
 Here’s how you can fix it and resubmit it.”
 Or I can grab an example from a different student (with their permission) and share that example with the student who is struggling.
-That has been a great tool for helping students get behind or discouraged.
+That has been a great tool for helping students who get behind or discouraged.

 What are some ways teachers can foster these interactions?

 - Participate in online discussions.
 You don’t have to chime in and respond to everyone’s posts.
 Instead your role in a discussion board is to guide and facilitate the discussion.
 You can monitor what is said for civility as well as content.
 If a discussion is going in a nonproductive direction, you can gently guide it back.
 You can respond honestly to good ideas and interesting insights.
 You can suggest further resources.